MadsAlbertsen/multi-metagenome/docs/step9.md

  100172   3 TIGR00086   3583 66.12   17.99  29.21  Proteobacteria          1
 {% endhighlight %}

-Where `name` is the name of the scaffold and `orf` is the open reading frame within the scaffold. `hmm.id` is the HMM model that was identified in the ORF.
+Where `name` is the name of the scaffold and `orf` is the open reading frame within the scaffold. `hmm.id` is the HMM model that was identified in the `orf`.

 ### Define a few functions for later use

-To make the subsequent binning more east we define a funtion to calculate basic statistics on a set of scaffolds and call it `calc.genome.stats`.
+To make the subsequent binning more easy we define a funtion to calculate basic statistics on a set of scaffolds and call it `calc.genome.stats`.

 {% highlight r %}
 genome.stats <- matrix(NA, nrow = 0, ncol = 9)